Simonwang5529/p8105_hw1_xw3107/README.md

 - **p8105_hw1_xw3107.html**
   The knitted HTML output of the R Markdown file.
-  *Tip:* You can preview this file directly in your browser.
-  If GitHub Pages is enabled for this repo, you can view it online [here](https://your-username.github.io/p8105_hw1_xw3107/p8105_hw1_xw3107.html).

 - **temp_vs_time.png**
   A scatterplot of hourly temperature vs. time, colored by humidity, exported using `ggsave()`.